CharReek/Project-5/README.md

 * Non users being able to check out
 This bug did not allow non users to chekc out, however once i fixed the above issue it also fixed this bug.
 ## Unfixed bugs
-* There are no current bugs that i am aware of at the time od deployment.
+* There are no current bugs that i am aware of at the time of deployment.

 ## Deployment and Cloning
+Following the below steps will show you how to deploy your project clone it and fork it.
+Deploying it at the begining will ensure the deployment is working early on and will rule out any issues with your code causing disruption to the initil deploy.
+This will then be avaliable to test on through out your project and help identify any issues yu may be having on your deployed site.

 1. Ensure all requirements are in the requirements foler by typing "pip3 freeze --local > requirements.txt" in the terminal
 2. once this has been done git add, commit and push any changes made.
 ### Heroku
 3. Load up heroku.com and log in.
 If you do not already have an account you will need to create one.
-4. Click the new button in the top right corner(for new users the button will appear in the center of the screen).
+4. Click the new button in the top right corner (for new users the button will appear in the center of the screen).
 Then choose 'Create new app'
 5. Pick a name for your app- note this has to be unique.
 6. Select your region
 7. Then click create app